MorgeMoensch/Studentenvertretung-FFHS/README.md

 If you think something lacks on the website, please open an issue, contribute it yourself or contact your class representative.

-Currently the website is hosted on Github Pages and can be found [here](https://morgemoensch.github.io/Studentenvertretung-FFHS/).
+Currently the website is hosted on Github Pages and can be found at [ffhs-pibs.ch](https://ffhs-pibs.ch).

 ## How To
 ### Add new post: